 The measured APA displacement is shown as a function of the applied voltage in Figure 4.6b.
 Typical hysteresis curves for piezoelectric stack actuators can be observed.
-The measured stroke is approximately 250 $\mu$ m when using only two of the three stacks.
-This is even above what is specified as the nominal stroke in the data-sheet (304 $\mu$ m, therefore $\approx 200 \,\mu$ m if only two stacks are used).
-For the NASS, this stroke is sufficient because the positioning errors to be corrected using the nano-hexapod are expected to be in the order of 10 $\mu$ m.
+The measured stroke is approximately $250~\mu m$ when using only two of the three stacks.
+This is even above what is specified as the nominal stroke in the data-sheet (304 μm , therefore $\approx 200~\mu m$ if only two stacks are used).
+For the NASS, this stroke is sufficient because the positioning errors to be corrected using the nano-hexapod are expected to be in the order of $10~\mu m$.

 It is clear from Figure 4.6b that "APA 3" has an issue compared with the other units.
 This confirms the abnormal electrical measurements made in Section 4.1.1.2.
-This unit was sent sent back to Cedrat, and a new one was shipped back.
+This unit was sent back to Cedrat, and a new one was shipped back.
 From now on, only the six remaining amplified piezoelectric actuators that behave as expected will be used.

-4.1.1.4 Flexible Mode Measurement
+4.I.I.4 FLEXIBLE MODE MEASUREMENT

-In this section, the flexible modes of the APA300ML are investigated both experimentally and using a FEM.
+In this section, the flexible modes of the APA300ML are investigated both experimentally and through finite element modeling.
 To experimentally estimate these modes, the APA is fixed at one end (see Figure 4.8).
-A Laser Doppler Vibrometer is used to measure the difference of motion between two "red" points and an instrumented hammer is used to excite the flexible modes.
+A Laser Doppler Vibrometer4 is used to measure the difference of motion between two "red" points and an instrumented hammer5 is used to excite the flexible modes.
 Using this setup, the transfer function from the injected force to the measured rotation can be computed under different conditions, and the frequency and mode shapes of the flexible modes can be estimated.